roman-milk/roman-milk.github.io/hit.md

  "I'm tempted.
 You're not wearing panties so I could just lift the back of that little light summer dress and slam into you.
 I can almost smell your sex from here.
 You're ready for it," he paused, seeing her listening intently and the imperceptible nod of agreement.

  "You'd be easy to take, being all worked up.
 I bet your wet an open, just ready for my dick," he said, and cocked his head to one side, turning it into a question.
-Report_Story #2